mm80843/T3.5/docs/Benef/PBN__Benef_632.md

 # __Improved labour market outcomes__

-## Name of the Benefit

-Enhancing employment retraining and redeployment programs can help unemployed workers find suitable employment, improve labour market outcomes, and facilitate a just transition to new industries.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can benefit from a skilled and adaptable workforce, reduced unemployment rates, and potential investment opportunities in emerging sectors.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_675.md)